-Carbow's Up & Down bow IN STOCK!!
+Carbow's Up & Down bow SOLD OUT

 "After many years’ of orchestral and solo playing and after many discussions with my colleagues, it is undeniable that both techniques have their own advantages.
 When a bass player decides to alternate between the two techniques, the major disadvantage he faces is that it is sometimes difficult to choose between them.
 And that not only requires two different bows but means changing bows while playing…

 I was finding this impossible and a distraction from my most important concern which is to feel sufficiently comfortable to give my full attention to the music.